-Strength (Internal): Weakness (Internal):

-A fully fledged and active Board Internal policies, processes and procedures are in place Committed and dedicated personnel Prudent financial management (Unqualified audit opinion) Strategically positioned for potential economic growth Availability of archive material for exploitation Insufficient human resources capacity to deliver on the core business Limited financial resources Inadequate operational office space Lack of asset base Misaligned communication mechanisms between GTEDA and GTM Misunderstanding of the character and role of GTEDA as an Agency Lack of access to key economic data about Tzaneen to inform strategic decisions

-Opportunity (External): Threats (External):

-• Growing the GTEDA brand ٠ Inadequate communication with key
+Strength (Internal): Weakness (Internal): A fully fledged and active Board Internal policies, processes and procedures are in place Committed and dedicated personnel Prudent financial management (Unqualified audit opinion) Strategically positioned for potential economic growth Availability of archive material for exploitation Insufficient human resources capacity to deliver on the core business Limited financial resources Inadequate operational office space Lack of asset base Misaligned communication mechanisms between GTEDA and GTM Misunderstanding of the character and role of GTEDA as an Agency Lack of access to key economic data about Tzaneen to inform strategic decisions Opportunity (External): Threats (External): Growing the GTEDA brand Growing our asset base Potential strategic partnerships with developmental financing institutions like IDC, SEDA, NDA etc. A huge natural and cultural resource base that can be exploited in Tourism, Agriculture, Heritage etc. Solid Council support Potential partnerships with private venture capitalists and donors Government commitment as an enabler for development Mopani District municipalities provide for essential links with strategic opportunities to benefit GTEDA MSCOA implementation Inadequate communication with key stakeholders Lack of adequate access to strategic data Unstable environmental, social, political and economic conditions

-• Growing our asset base stakeholders

-• Potential strategic partnerships with developmental financing • Lack of adequate access to strategic data

-institutions like IDC, SEDA, NDA etc. ٠ Unstable environmental, social,

-• A huge natural and cultural resource political and economic conditions

-base that can be exploited in Tourism,

-Agriculture, Heritage etc.

-• Solid Council support

-• Potential partnerships with private

-venture capitalists and donors

-• Government commitment as an enabler

-for development

-• Mopani District municipalities provide for

-essential links with strategic opportunities

-to benefit GTEDA

-• MSCOA implementation